-Figure Y-1: Climate Change in the WRMP and DWMP baseline projections
+Figure Y - 1: Climate Change in the WRMP and DWMP baseline projections

-Y.26 A summary of how climate change is included in the baseline forecasts for water supply and demand and waste network and treatment works is provided in Figure Y-1.
+Y.25 A summary of how climate change is included in the baseline forecasts for water supply and demand and waste network and treatment works is provided in Figure Y - 1.

-- Y.27 We will continue to update the climate change impacts in all of the areas, with the latest data as it becomes available. - Y.28 We have a programme to update the rainfall uplifts applied in the wastewater and drainage network models via the ongoing work of the UK Climate Resilience Programme. - Y.29 We will investigate updating the impacts on water demand, noting that the impact is not as material as in other areas of the baseline. - Y.30 We will work with the industry to develop ways to allow for climate change impact on sewage treatment works.
-We will also investigate developing our models to allow better integration with our water demand and waste network models.
+- Y.26 We will continue to update the climate change impacts in all of the areas, with the latest data as it becomes available. - Y.27 We have a programme to update the rainfall uplifts applied in the wastewater and drainage network models via the ongoing work of the UK Climate Resilience Programme. - Y.28 We will investigate updating the impacts on water demand, noting that the impact is not as material as in other areas of the baseline. - Y.29 We will work with the industry to develop ways to allow for climate change impact on sewage treatment works.
+We will also investigate developing our models to allow better integration with our water demand and waste network models. - Y.30 More details are provided in the Problem Characterisation section below.